Gracilechinus alexandri, Psilaster and Plinthaster assemblage on Atlantic lower bathyal mud

 Evidence

 All marine habitats and benthic species are considered to have a resistance of ‘None’ to this pressure and to be unable to recover from a permanent loss of available habitat (resilience is ‘Very low’).
-The squat lobster assemblage biotopes are therefore considered to have ‘High’ sensitivity to this pressure.
+Therefore, the biotopes are considered to have ‘High’ sensitivity to this pressure.

 None